 REPORT the loss of any bank cards, credit cards to your bank immediately to prevent fraudulent use of your money.
 Then advise the Police.

 Call 0170 to connect to an international operator.
 It will cost $9.00 to make a collect call via the international operator.

 Auckland City has a comprehensive bus system.
 Weekly fares range from approximately $11 to $30.
-Special discounted passes can be purchased at a bus terminal.
-Your student card will allow you to receive discounts on bus fares providing you have a current sticker attached to your student card (ask at reception for a MAXX discount sticker).
+Special discounted passes can be purchased online or at AT customer service centres.
+Your student card will allow you to receive discounts on public transport fares if you have a current sticker attached to your student card (ask at reception for an AT HOP discount sticker).

 Some students prefer to buy their own car.
-A second-hand car costs from approximately $2,000 upwards, a new car costs from $20,000.
+A second-hand car costs approximately $2,000 upwards, a new car costs $20,000.
 Think carefully before buying a car.
-Unfortunately, some international students have had problems with driving or owning cars and some of them have been serious.
 We recommend that you buy a vehicle from a licensed car dealer.
 If you purchase a car from an individual, it is advised to phone AUTOCHECK on 0800 658 934 to make sure the car is legal.
-If you purchase a car it is important to buy car insurance to protect you against theft and damage to your or another person’s vehicle.
+If you purchase a car, it is important to buy car insurance to protect you against theft and damage to your or another person’s vehicle.

 Many students choose to use a bicycle to move around Auckland City.
 In New Zealand, you are required by law to wear a cycle helmet when on a bike.
 These can be purchased from bicycle retailers or sports stores.
 Cyclists are not permitted to ride on the pedestrian footpath areas and must use the road system and follow the New Zealand road laws available at the above website or road code.